stephanemora/azure-docs.fr-fr/articles/storage/files/storage-how-to-use-files-windows.md

 $resourceGroupName = "<your-resource-group-name>"
 $storageAccountName = "<your-storage-account-name>"

-# These commands require you to be logged into your Azure account, run Login-AzureRmAccount if you haven't
+# These commands require you to be logged into your Azure account, run Login-AzAccount if you haven't
 # already logged in.
-$storageAccount = Get-AzureRmStorageAccount -ResourceGroupName $resourceGroupName -Name $storageAccountName
+$storageAccount = Get-AzStorageAccount -ResourceGroupName $resourceGroupName -Name $storageAccountName
-$storageAccountKeys = Get-AzureRmStorageAccountKey -ResourceGroupName $resourceGroupName -Name $storageAccountName
+$storageAccountKeys = Get-AzStorageAccountKey -ResourceGroupName $resourceGroupName -Name $storageAccountName

 # The cmdkey utility is a command-line (rather than PowerShell) tool.
 We use Invoke-Expression to allow us to
 # consume the appropriate values from the storage account variables.
 The value given to the add parameter of the